unikraft/unikraft/doc/guides/developers-internal-lib.rst

 ****************************
 Internal Library Development
 ****************************
-Unikraft libraries are no different than external ones, except for the fact that
+Unikraft libraries are no different than :doc:`external ones
+<developers-external-lib>`, except for the fact that

 1. they are part of the main Unikraft repo and live under the ``lib/name/`` directories.